The community has continued to be well and covid-free. Thank you for your kind support, patience and consideration over

 We are receiving guests who would like to come and stay for periods of one to two weeks minimum.
 Because of this, we do not have a lot of space available, and so we prioritise people who have stayed before and are known to us (or one of our other monasteries).
 At this time, as well as the personal benefits of staying here, we particularly need people who are steady in their practice and able to contribute in practical ways such as cooking to the day to day life of the community.

 For those coming to offer dana, for the time being there will still be no access to the kitchen.
-If the weather allows we will continue to meet with people outdoors., however if the weather is poor we will invite you to come inside to the Dhamma Hall vestibule.
+Offerings can still be brought to the conservatory entrance, and we are then inviting people to come into the Dhamma Hall for the anumodana.